 Does the accounting treatment mean we have not achieved what we think we have?

 That’s right.
 In the Science-Based Targets initiative, a proportion of the reductions reported are not ‘real’ reductions.
 They reflect the accounting treatment, which itself is essentially an accounting trick.

 It is a good example of how corporate GHG accounting practise has a lot of maturing to do.
 We are at a point where the users of the GHG information do not see it as material.
 If they did, they would be shouting loudly about misleading information.
 But as climate change risk ramps up, certain practices that do not give meaningful representations of the carbon intensity of a company or its exposure to climate-related risk will be scrutinised much more carefully.

 Is internal carbon pricing a useful tool or inherently flawed, and at what level should it be set?

-Are there any practices designed to reduce carbon emissions that are not as environmentally friendly as they appear?
+Are there any carbon management practices currently perceived to be green that whole-of-life analysis shows are not as they first appear?

-What place do you see for government in driving the transition to a low-carbon world?
+What place do you see for government in driving the low-carbon transition?

 Ultimately it is government policy that will deliver the change.
 We cannot ask investors to voluntarily forego returns to reduce emissions, and we cannot ask companies to voluntarily hit net zero because they will incur costs from decarbonising.
 If they are up against a competitor that has not gone down this route, they are going to lose out.